 Thank you for your support of Arts Alliance Tulsa and we hope to see you at THĒ Brunch.

-Stay Golden– Doug and Mandi
+Stay Gold– Doug and Mandi

 With an extensive list of film credits, Ralph Macchio is best known for his celebrated performance as “Johnny” in Frances Ford Coppola’s, THE OUTSIDERS; the hit film MY COUSIN VINNY, costarring along with Joe Pesci and Marisa Tomei; and most notably for the title role in the popular classic, THE KARATE KID and its successors THE KARATE KID PART II and THE KARATE KID PART III.

 Ralph reprises his iconic role of Daniel LaRusso in the critically acclaimed series COBRA KAI for Sony Pictures Television and YouTube Red.
 The 10-part first season was released on YouTube Red in May 2018, and the series was recently renewed for a second season slated for release in 2019.
 He also plays Officer Haddix in HBO’s hit series THE DEUCE, now in production on Season 2.
 The series returns to HBO in Fall 2018.

 Ralph was featured in the film HITCHCOCK, portraying “Psycho” screenwriter, Joseph Stefano, acting opposite Sir Anthony Hopkins and last year starred in the character-driven comedy, LOST CAT CORONA.